 The Shiseido Ibuki Refining Moisturizer Enriched ($45) is SO RICH.
 Although the product description says it will keep your skin moisturized all day long, I strongly advise that this be used as a night cream.

 Overall, I appreciate the luxe packaging and thoughtfulness behind the entire Shiseido Ibuki collection.
 The individual products seem like good building blocks for a basic but nourishing skincare regimen.
-Each formula is potent enough that only a little was needed, so the products will last you ages.
+Each formula is potent enough that only a little is needed, so the products will last you ages.
 During the month I used Shiseido Ibuki, I noticed that my skin was brighter, softer, and more even-toned.

 But the biggest drawback was the overwhelming fragrance in all the products.
 After having used organic, natural, and/or unscented products for so long, switching to Shiseido Ibuki proved a shock to my nose and my skin.
 Contrary to the line's claims that it would reduce breakouts, I actually had more blemishes than normal, and I suspect it's because of fragrance sensitivity.
 Until there's an unscented option, I think I'll stick with my tried-and-true regimen.